thaddavis/hthaogcrj-practice/READMEs/pt_3.md

 DOCKER_IMAGE_URL
 ARTIFACTORY_URL

-And let’s add the following Repository “secret”

-GCP_SA_KEY

-Here is how we generate the value for this secret…
+And here is how we generate the value for the “secret”…

-We come over to the “IAM & ADMIN” page on the GCP Console and select the `Service Accounts` sub-page…
+Come over to the “IAM & ADMIN” page on GCP’s Console and select the `Service Accounts` sub-page…

-A “Service Account” btw is a fancy name for a username and password we give to an application so it has the permissions to do what we need it to do
+A “Service Account” is fancy name for a username/password that we give to an application so it has permissions to do what we need it to do

+And to the keen eye, notice how of GCP comes with a number of IAM users already created called the Default Compute Service Account.
+This is a Service Account that GCP gives to several API’s within our project so they have the permissions to do what they need to do

-And let’s create a service account called…
+Let’s create a service account called…

-Name: “hthaogcrj”
+Name: “hthaogcrj-cicd-sa”
 Description: “hthaogcrj - Service Account for CICD with GitHub Actions”

+PRO TIP: Add descriptions where possible to your GCP resources so you know what they’re for after revisiting them after long periods of time

-And after we create the Service Account, let’s select it in the list of Service Accounts in our project > Come over to the keys tab > And generate a JSON key
+And after we create the Service Account, let’s select it from the list of Service Accounts in our project > Come over to the keys tab > And generate a JSON key

-This will download a JSON file to our computer and its contents are what we need
+This will download a JSON file to our computer and the contents of this JSON file are what we need

-Next we’ll copy/paste the contents of this JSON file into the value field of the GitHub secret we were in the middle of creating…
+Let’s copy the contents of this file and add it as a secret in our GitHub repository…

 And that takes care of all the variables and secrets our CICD script needs

-We can see now that the difference between a GitHub Repository “variable” & “secret” is that the values we provide for secrets are NOT able to be viewed after we create them whereas the values we provide for variables are…
+SIDENOTE: Now we can see the difference between a GitHub “variable” & “secret”.
+The values we provide for secrets are NOT able to be viewed after we create them whereas the values we provide for variables are…

-1 - Let’s trigger the CICD script again
+1 - Let’s test our CICD script by pushing our latest code to the GitHub repository

 2 - ERROR: denied: Permission "artifactregistry.repositories.uploadArtifacts" denied on resource "projects/hthaogcrj-practice/locations/us-east1/repositories/repo-for-job-1" (or it may not exist)